Jaduguda uranium mine: Controversies

 The mine itself is still prone to some controversies as the introduction of the mine resulted in the loss of land for many villagers surrounding its location, as well as some issues regarding protective gear :

 "A population of around 35,000 people living within a 5-kilometer radius of the mines are adversely affected by radiation from the tailing ponds.
 Many villagers lost land and jobs when they were displaced by the mining operations, and many now work in the uranium mines as daily wage labourers.
 They often do not get proper protective gear to handle radioactive materials and work with bare hands, exposing themselves to heavy doses of radiation.
 UCIL, the company responsible for the health of its workers, on the other hand, always refutes any allegations of violations of labour laws and human rights.
 The company is outright defensive about its protective measures and refuses to acknowledge the problems faced by the labourers."

-An exposé of India’s nuclear program, Tailing Pond, produced and directed by debutant Saurav Vishnu, investigates the horrifying effects of uranium extraction on the health of the indigenous population of Jadugoda, in eastern India.
-These are particularly severe for young children, many of whom are falling ill and dying due to radioactive waste pollution.
-Tailing Pond, is narrated by Cynthia Nixon, who is back in the news of late because of the “Sex and the City” revival “And Just Like That.”